Patchouli-M/DIRECT_dual_omics/readme.md

 1. Specify the input sequence file and reference in process_bs.py
 2. run `python -u process_bs.py`
 3. run `python -u split_dual.py`
-4. The transcriptome and methylationome were obtained separately.
+4. The transcriptome and methylationome will be obtained separately.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.